Jayeshdeshmane28/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe using Html,Css And Javascipt.
+# Tic-Tac-Toe using Html,Css and Javascript.